-Plant Types Minimum Size Plant Quantities Required Native shrubs 3 feet in height 1 native shrub per 4 feet of buffer length; planted in naturalistic groupings of mixed plant varieties and sizes in masses within mulched planting beds; not more than 75% being deciduous varieties and not less than 50% being ornamental flowering varieties Ground-covering plants 18-inch maximum height at maturity 10 plants per every 1 shrub
+Type 3 Buffer Planting Requirements Plant Types Minimum Size Plant Quantities Required Native shrubs 3 feet in height 1 native shrub per 4 feet of buffer length; planted in naturalistic groupings of mixed plant varieties and sizes in masses within mulched planting beds; not more than 75% being deciduous varieties and not less than 50% being ornamental flowering varieties Ground-covering plants 18-inch maximum height at maturity 10 plants per every 1 shrub

-- \ Native wildflowers and grasses may have a maximum height of 36 inches. - (4) Type 4 buffer.
-Buffer design and plant materials (visual screen) shall be as follows: - (a) Buffer shall consist of a solid fence with evergreen plantings along the exterior face to be planted around storage areas to provide security and a complete visual screen.
-Buffer width shall be wide enough to accommodate a fence and evergreens or shrubs abutting the fence. - (b) A buffer wide enough to accommodate a fence and plantings abutting the fence are required. - (c) A solid fence shall be installed around storage and maintenance facilities/ activities on commercial and industrial uses.
+- Native wildflowers and grasses may have a maximum height of 36 inches. - (4) Type 4 buffer.
+Buffer design and plant materials (visual screen) shall be as follows: - (a) Buffer shall consist of a solid fence, with evergreen plantings (along the exterior face of the fence) to be planted around storage areas to provide security and a complete visual screen.
+[Amended 10-24-2022 by Ord.
+No. 2022-002] - (b) A buffer yard wide enough to accommodate a fence and plantings abutting the fence is required, but in no case shall the buffer yard be less than 15 feet wide.
+[Amended 10-24-2022 by Ord.
+No. 2022-002] - (c) A solid fence shall be installed around storage and maintenance facilities/ activities on commercial and industrial uses.
 The fence height shall be adequate to provide a complete visual screen from adjoining properties but not to exceed eight feet in height.
 Fence details shall be submitted with the landscape plan.
 Along the exterior face of the fence, there shall be a row of ornamental shrubs and/or evergreens to obscure the appearance of the fencing after a five-year growing period.